plusserver/docs/content/en/compute/pluscloudopen/tutorials/snap-to-vm/_index.md

 ![screenshot of the launch instance menu](launch-instance-menu.png)

+Use the snapshot you previously created as source for the new instance.

 ## Post-Checks from the User

 Please check, whether all properties of your VM have been rebuild regarding the items below: